Skip to main content

 What happens to your private health insurance during this period?

-Your private health insurance continues without interruption during Mutterschutz and Elternzeit.
+Your private health insurance continues without interruption during Mutterschutz and Elternzeit, and your monthly cost remains the same.
 Your employer's contribution stops from the start of Mutterschutz, which means you're responsible for paying the full premium yourself during this period.

 If you are on Elternzeit, you may be able to pause your sick pay contributions for a small monthly fee.
 Applying an annual deductible can also help lower your monthly costs.